LucaFasone/Clander/README.md

 - **Database**: [MySQL](https://www.mysql.com/it/) – A reliable relational database for storing event and user information.
 - **Caching & Real-Time Data**: [TanStack Query](https://tanstack.com/query/latest) – Provides efficient data fetching, caching, and synchronization for real-time updates.
 - **Authentication**: Currently, I am using **Kinde** for user authentication.
 However, the experience with Kinde has been kinda rough.
 Its limited flexibility makes it difficult to customize according to the app’s needs.
+  Probably in the future im gonna implement Authentication with OAuth.

 ## Hosting & Deployment